Overview of patient-oriented research

 Road sign #1

-Patient-oriented research (POR) refers to a continuum of research where PWLEs are engaged throughout all stages of the research process.
-The term is inclusive to individuals with the experience of a health condition, and their informal caregivers including families and friends.
-In patient-oriented research (POR), PWLEs are working alongside in collaboration with researchers throughout the research process, including with priority setting, conducting research, and mobilizing research.
-The aim of the research is to generate and share knowledge to improve healthcare systems, practices, and services.
+Patient-oriented research (POR) refers to forms of research in which partners with lived and living experience (PWLEs) are engaged at all stages of the research process.
+In POR, PWLEs help set research priorities, conduct research, and mobilizing findings.
+The aim of POR is to generate and share knowledge to improve health care systems, practices, and services.

-Engagement with PWLEs is increasingly becoming an expected practice in research and with funding agencies internationally.
+Engaging PWLEs is increasingly an expected practice in research and with funding agencies internationally:

-The UK Standards for Public Involvement program includes the following standards: communication, working together inclusive opportunities, impact, governance, support and learning (2,3).
+The UK Standards for Public Involvement program includes the following standards: communication, working together inclusive opportunities, impact, governance, support and learning.

-In the United States, the Patient-Centered Outcomes Research Institute (PCORI) provides funding and supports to engage PWLEs and has developed an Engagement Rubric to describe practices for engagement (4).
+In the United States, the Patient-Centered Outcomes Research Institute (PCORI) provides funding and supports to engage PWLEs and has developed an Engagement Rubric to describe practices for engagement.

-Click through to expand and view content on each heading.
+Click on each heading to expand and view content.

 -

-Consider how a welcoming, safe, and collaborative environment will be developed.
-The principles from the SPOR Patient Engagement Framework can be applied:
+When conducting POR, your aim is to develop a welcoming, safe, and collaborative environment for PWLEs.
+To do so, the principles from the SPOR Patient Engagement Framework can be applied:

-Inclusiveness: Consider ways for how to include diverse perspectives and how the perspectives of patient partners are incorporated into the research.
+Inclusiveness: Consider how to include diverse perspectives and how the perspectives of PWLEs are incorporated into research.

-Co-build: Involve patient partners early on and throughout the stages of the project, including with priority setting and study design, participant recruitment, data collection, and dissemination.
+Co-build: Involve PWLEs early on and throughout each stage of the project, from priority setting and study design, to participant recruitment, data collection, and dissemination.

-Support: It is important to consider the supports that can be provided to patient partners, including offering flexibility for different ways to be involved, different forms of compensation, and opportunities to be trained in research.
+Support: Consider the supports that can be provided to PWLEs, including different ways to be involved, different forms of compensation, and research training opportunities.

-Mutual respect: Recognize the value of different forms of knowledge, including experiential knowledge, that each team member and patient partner holds.
+Mutual respect: Recognize the value of different forms of knowledge, including experiential knowledge, that each team member and PWLE brings to the table.

 CHILD-BRIGHT is deeply committed to the goals of Equity, Diversity, Inclusion, Decolonization and Indigenization (EDI-DI).
-This commitment includes, but is not limited to, shifting the culture of the CHILD-BRIGHT Network to align with an EDI-DI framework and actively engaging in reflective practices throughout our engagement, research, and knowledge mobilization.
+This commitment includes, but is not limited to, actively engaging in reflective practices throughout our engagement, research, and knowledge mobilization.
 We strive to do this by centering the voices of historically excluded people and their lived and living experiences in our work, and by ensuring authentic inclusion of people with disabilities to make sure the connections created are meaningful and sustainable.
-Read more about our EDI-DI framework, aims and definitions, on the CHILD-BRIGHT website.
+Read more about our EDI-DI framework, aims and definitions.

 -

-During the onboarding process of welcoming PWLEs to a team, consider having a contact person who they can connect with and go to when they have questions.
-Build in time during the first team meeting & initial subsequent meetings for PWLEs and researchers to get to know each other.
+Building in time during the first team meeting and subsequent meetings for PWLEs and researchers to get to know each other.
 Getting to know each other also involves establishing trust and rapport.
-To begin with addressing power differentials, it may be helpful to include some questions and conversations about topics beyond research, education, and credentials.
-For example, what are some hobbies, interests, and fun activities that team members and PWLEs like to do?
+It may be helpful to include some questions and conversations about topics beyond research, education, and credentials, such as around hobbies, interests, and fun activities.
 Ice breakers can be especially helpful to build rapport with engaging with youth research partners.

-It is also an important time to review the research process and how it works; how the project is funded, and it’s association with a larger organization, institute or network (when applicable); the role of the PWLE and expectations in working with the research team, as identified in the Terms of Reference (details in the next section); and key concepts relating to ethics and data confidentiality.
+Reviewing the research process and how it works, including how the project is funded and its association with a larger organization, institute or network (when applicable); the role of the PWLE and expectations in working with the research team, as identified in the Terms of Reference; and key concepts relating to ethics and data confidentiality.
 PWLEs who are new to research may require some additional training, which can be identified and supported at this stage.

 -

-The Terms of Reference (TOR) is a guiding working document that can be revisited throughout the partnership.
-This document can be developed in collaboration with PWLEs (5).
-You may want to include the following information in the TOR:
+Consider developing a Terms of Reference (TOR) document for PWLE engagement, as a guiding working document that can be revisited throughout the partnership.
+This document can be developed in collaboration with PWLEs.
+It can be used to:

-The Involvement Matrix can be a helpful tool to have conversations about the roles and activities that PWLEs might want to be involved with (6).
+The Involvement Matrix can guide conversations about the roles and activities that PWLEs might want to be involved with.

-The Strengths, Skills, and Goals Matrix can be used as a tool to discuss with partners about their current strengths and skills, and what goals they might like to work on during the project (5).
+The Strengths, Skills, and Goals Matrix can be used as a tool to discuss with partners about their current strengths and skills, and what goals they might like to work on during the project.

 -

-Build in time to have reflections, which can be through regular individual check-in meetings with PWLEs and as a team.
-Activities can be used to guide the reflections, such as the Start, Stop, and Continue activity (10).
+Build in reflection and feedback time through regular individual check-in meetings with PWLEs and as a team.
+Activities such as the Start, Stop, and Continue framework can be used to guide reflection, as can questions such as:

 What should we stop doing?
-E.g., what is not working well for the team?
+What is not working well for the team?

 What should we start doing?
-E.g., what are some new ideas or how should we address new situations?
+What are some new ideas or how should we address new situations?

 What should we continue doing?
-E.g., what is working well for the team or what strategies do we like?
+What is working well for the team or what strategies do we like?

-The READYorNot™ Brain-Based Disabilities Project shares their reflections about their journey over a 5-year project (11).
+Learn more: The READYorNot™ Brain-Based Disabilities Project shares their reflections about their journey over a five-year project.

 -

-It is important to incorporate evaluation processes to assess what is working well in the partnership and areas that could be improved.
-These evaluations can also be helpful for other POR teams to learn from.
-There are different tools that teams can used based on their needs:
+Incorporate evaluation processes to assess what is working well in the partnership and areas that could be improved.
+When shared, these evaluations can also provide learning opportunities for other POR teams.
+Teams can use different tools according to their needs:

-Public and Patient Engagement Evaluation Tool (PPEET): This tool includes a series of three questionnaires: 1.
-Organization Questionnaire to assess the capacity and supports of an organization for POR; 2.
-Participant Questionnaire to assess the perspectives of patient partners in the activity that they were engaged in; and 3.
-Project Questionnaire to assess the completion of an activity.
-Surveys can be selected to be completed based on the project needs.
-The surveys have been administered to a wide range of patient partners, including youth and young adults (11,12).
+Public and Patient Engagement Evaluation Tool (PPEET): This tool offers three questionnaires assessing the capacity and supports of an organization for POR; the perspectives of PWLEs in the activity that they were engaged in; the completion of an activity.
+These questionnaires have been used to assess engagement of many PWLEs, including youth and young adults.

-Learning Together Evaluation framework for Patient and Public Engagement: This framework highlights the guiding principles for POR: Relationship Building, Co-building, Equity, diversity and inclusion, Support and barrier removal, Transparency, Sustainability, and Transformation.
+Learning Together Evaluation framework for Patient and Public Engagement: This framework highlights the guiding principles for POR.

-Other measurement tools can be reviewed through the Patient and Public Engagement Evaluation Toolkit, which offers a comprehensive description of available tools that have been used in health care and health research.
-Each tool has also been assessed for its comprehensiveness, patient and public perspective, comprehensiveness, and usability.
+The Patient and Public Engagement Evaluation Toolkit offers a comprehensive description of other available tools that have been used in health care and health research.
+Each tool has also been assessed for its comprehensiveness, patient and public perspective, and usability.

 -